-Meet our Stay Kind team who are dedicated to our vision.
+Meet our Stay Kind team, patrons & ambassadors as well as the Take Kare team, who are dedicated to our vision.

 General David Hurley, AC, DSC, FTSE

 His Excellency General the Honourable David John Hurley AC DSC (Retd) was sworn in as the Governor-General of the Commonwealth of Australia on 1 July 2019.

 Prior to being sworn in as Governor-General, David Hurley served as the 38th Governor of New South Wales from October 2014 to May 2019.